shanvoight/blockstack-apps/pay-per-app-idea.md

-Below will be list of decentralized apps that can be built on Blockstack.
+Below will be a list of decentralized apps that can be built on Blockstack.
 Successful merges get paid $10 in bitcoin.
 Anyone can contribute.
 Limit 1 pull request per idea.